-Ed 105-Introduction to Early Childhood (3)

-Consists of the common core of knowledge that makes the field of early childhood a profession.
-Discusses the history of the field and early childhood models.
-Explores the teacher's style and roles.
-Introduces current issues and advocacy in early childhood.
-Gives students the opportunity to develop understanding about play and observation skills as they learn of the opportunities available to them in the field today.
+- Ed 105-Introduction to Early Childhood (3) PreReq: Eng 22 or ESL 15 or placement in Eng 100 Introduces and explores the historical roots and fundamental principles of early childhood care and programs, the variety and scope of programs in the community, issues confronting the field, and career options.
+(3 lec hrs.) - Ed 110-Developmentally Appropriate Practices (3) PreReq: Eng 22 or ESL 15 or placement in Eng 100 Provides a practical guide and overview of the basic awareness, attitudes, knowledge and skills necessary for working with children birth through age eight.
+Introduces concepts of developmentally appropriate practices, the importance of play and inclusion of children with special needs.
 (3 lec hrs.)

-Ed 110-Developmentally Appropriate Practices (3)

-Offers a practical guide and overview of basic awareness, knowledge and skills necessary for working with children birth through age eight.
-Introduction to appropriate curriculum and planning in the early child-hood program to meet the needs of the child: socially, physically, emotional, and intellectually.
-Discusses designing learning environments for young children, adult-child relationships, and an introduction to working with children with special needs.
+Ed 115-Health, Safety, and Nutrition for the Young Child (3) PreReq: Eng 22 or ESL 15 or placement in Eng 100 Introduces theories and practices for creating and maintaining a safe, healthy learning environment for young children and adults in group settings.
+Introduces guidelines and practices for providing for the nutritional needs of young children and adults in group settings.
 (3 lec hrs.)

-Ed 115-Health, Safety, and Nutrition for the Young Child (3)

-PreReq: Eng 22 or ESL 15 or placement in Eng 100 Includes methods for establishing a healthy and safe environment for the young child.
-Also includes basic understanding of the child's nutritional needs and its relationship to growth and development.
-Discusses current topics related to health and safety.
-(3 lec hrs.)
+Ed 131-Early Childhood Development: Theory to Practice (3) PreReq: Eng 22 or ESL 15 or placement in Eng 100 Covers principles of human development from conception through early childhood.

-Ed 131-Early Childhood Development: Theory to Practice (3)

-Covers principles of development from conception through early child-hood.
 Focuses on the interrelation of physical, cognitive, emotional and social aspects of the individual during this period and how this information of development affects one's expectations and relationship to the individual child.
 (3 lec hrs.)

-Ed 134-Introduction to Observation of Children (1)

-Provides guided experiences in observing young children in selected community sites.
+- Ed 134-Introduction to Observation of Children (1) PreReq: Eng 22 or ESL 15 or placement in Eng 100 Provides guided experiences in observing young children in selected community sites.
 Develops skills in observing and recording children's behaviors accurately, descriptively, and objectively.
 Explores and observes models of early childhood programs.
-(2 lec/lab hrs.)

-Ed 140-Guidance of Children in Group Settings (3)
+(2 lec/lab hrs.) - Ed 140-Guidance of Children in Group Settings (3) PreReq: Ed 131